Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Simulations

-Reassuringly, our DML procedure results in an approximately de-biased estimate of the average derivative.
+Both DML and DML Iterative procedures results in a de-biased estimate of the average derivative.
 This is especially clear relative to Lasso without any correction.
-The bias of base Lasso is 100 times larger than the bias of our proposed method.
-Our estimates also have substantially lower bias than OLS using the untransformed covariates (``OLS Linear'') and lower bias than OLS using the basis function transformation (``OLS Poly'').
-We expect these results, as misspecification of OLS Linear can induce a bias in estimating the average derivative, and OLS Poly may be overfitting the data (as shown by the high error in MSE cross folds).
-Our optimization-based DML approach results in lower bias and standard deviation in the result than DML Iterative, although both dramatically improve over Lasso without a correction.
-This comparison was done by creating our estimator and then using two different algorithms to solve for the de-baising term.
+The bias of Lasso is 100 times larger than the bias of our proposed method.
+Our DML estimates also have substantially lower bias than OLS using the untransformed covariates (OLS Linear) and lower bias than OLS using the basis function transformation (OLS Poly).
+These results are consistent with expectations, as misspecification of OLS Linear can induce a bias in estimating the average derivative, and OLS Poly may be overfitting the data (as shown by the high error in MSE cross-folds).
+Our optimization-based DML approach results in 10 times lower bias than DML Iterative, but does lose some coverage.

-We use the mean squared error of estimating the true parameter (MSE $\tau$) to compare results, incorporating differences in both bias and variance.
-The MSE $\tau$ using our estimation procedure is the lowest among all models considered, roughly half the magnitude from Lasso or OLS Linear and one quarter the magnitude from OLS Poly.
-The MSE $\tau$ is closest to the result using DML Iterative, and shows that our general optimization solution to de-biasing is leading to lower bias.
+We also compare the mean squared error of estimating the true parameter (MSE $\tau$), as this incorporates both bias and variance of estimating $\hat{\tau}$.
+The MSE $\tau$ using DML is the lowest among all models considered, roughly half the magnitude from Lasso or OLS Linear and one quarter the magnitude from OLS Poly.
+The MSE $\tau$ for DML is also bit lower than that from using DML Iterative, which has the closest performance to our estimator.
+This shows that our optimization solution leads to not only a lower bias in estimating $\tau$, but also a lower variance, though we are losing a bit of coverage.

+These results demonstrate the value of DML and DML Iterative for applied research.
+Our methods provide an alternative to OLS that preserves the low standard errors of OLS Linear and the low bias of flexible modeling such as OLS Poly.
+Due to the regularization of Lasso, our estimates have considerably lower standard errors than OLS Poly even though they use the same set of basis functions.
+Figure \ref{fig:ridge plot of sims } visualizes this benefit: the error from DML and OLS Poly are both approximately centered around 0, but the distribution of errors using OLS Poly is much wider.

+In Appendix \ref{sec::appendix simulations}, we include results from simulation exercises with different specifications.
+We change the number of time periods and the number of covariates.
+In all simulation trials, the MSE $\tau$ of our DML estimator is the lowest among all estimators considered.